Collegiate secret societies in North America: Yale University

 During 1854–1956, the Sheffield Scientific School was the sciences and engineering college of Yale University, and it also had a fraternal culture that differed in some respects from the humanities campus.
 Many societies have owned meeting halls, with different accommodations.
 Following the example of Skull & Bones, the halls are often referred to as tombs.
 A series of articles on Dartmouth and Yale secret-society architecture provides an overview of the buildings.
 Societies that own tombs or halls are sometimes known as "landed' societies.

-The five oldest landed Yale societies are Skull and Bones (1832); Scroll and Key (1841); Spade and Grave (1864); and Wolf's Head (1883).
-The surviving landed Sheffield societies are Berzelius (1848), St. Anthony Hall (1867), Book and Snake (1863), St. Elmo (1889), and the Aurelian Honor Society (1910).
+The four oldest landed societies continuously affiliated with Yale College are Skull and Bones (1832); Scroll and Key (1841); Spade and Grave (1864); and Wolf's Head (1883).
+Elihu (1903), the fifth oldest landed society in its association with Yale College, was founded as an "open senior society," i.e. not secret.
+The surviving landed Sheffield School societies became affiliated with Yale College by 1945, when the last separate Yale degrees with a Sheffield designation were awarded.
+They are Berzelius (1848), St. Anthony Hall (1867), Book and Snake (1863), St. Elmo (1889), and the Aurelian Honor Society (1910).

 In the past century, the size of Yale has allowed for a wider variety of student societies, including regular college fraternity chapters and other models, so it can be challenging to categorize the organizations.
 There are some societies that cross ordinary categories such as Sage and Chalice, a newer society that is less selective, and Brothers in Unity, which formed as a literary and debating society in 1768.
-Three newer societies that own property include the non-secret Elihu Club (1903), Manuscript Society (1952), and Mace and Chain (1956).
+Three newer societies that own property include Elihu, Manuscript Society (1952), and Mace and Chain (1956).
 Yale's Buildings and Grounds Department lists the societies with halls in its online architectural database.